egomezr/lonline/README.md

 If you're a Ruby developer visit our lonline Ruby version [Lonline Ruby version documentation](https://github.com/dynamicloud/lonline_for_ruby "Lonline Ruby version documentation")

 #Java Language
-If you're a Java developer visit our lonline Ruby version [Lonline Ruby version documentation](https://github.com/dynamicloud/lonline_for_java "Lonline Java version documentation")
+If you're a Java developer visit our lonline Java version [Lonline Java version documentation](https://github.com/dynamicloud/lonline_for_java "Lonline Java version documentation")

-There are all the guidelines to use lonline for Java and Ruby.
+**There are all the guidelines to use lonline for Java and Ruby.**

 For further information and support about lonline, contact us at [Contact](https://www.dynamicloud.org/contact "Dynamicloud contact")